AdvProg2020/Project_team-16/README.md

 Coach
 --
-And special thanks to our coach "Zumar" :)
+And special thanks to our coach "Zumaar" :)